colinmccormick/CarND-Traffic-Sign-Classifier-Project/README.md

 | Turn right ahead		| Turn right ahead  		| 0.861			|
 | Yield   				| Yield 					| 1.000			|

-The code for the predictions and the top 5 softmax values is in the final two cells of the notebook.
+The code for the predictions and the top 5 softmax values are in the final two cells of the notebook.